Winner of the 2014 – 2015 Abraham Lincoln Commander-in-Chief’s Award as the Most Outstanding Camp in the SUVCW!

 The camp presents a certificate and medal to outstanding cadets in the Junior Air Force ROTC programs at both Heritage High School and William Blount High School in Blount County, Tennessee.
 The SUVCW defines a deserving cadet as one that “shows a high degree of patriotism to his/her nation and has demonstrated a high degree of academic performance and leadership”.

-The camp also seeks to reward young men who achieve the status of Eagle Scout with a special congratulatory letter and color Certificate of Commendation, suitable for framing.
+The camp also seeks to reward young men who achieve the status of Eagle Scout with a special congratulatory letter, color Certificate of Commendation, suitable for framing, and a beautiful patch to wear as appropriate on the scouting uniform.
 While we encourage any young man searching for that special community service project to look to us for inspiration on projects relating to the Civil War, we offer this certificate with no “strings attached” other than you must have attained the rank of Eagle Scout.

 We would love to have you join us!